 A mother is awakened in the middle of the night by a terrifying scream.
-She races to the room of her three-year-old son, who is sitting up in bed with tears running down his face, his heart pounding.
+She races to the room of her 3-year-old son.
+He is sitting up in bed with tears running down his face, his heart pounding.
 The more she tries to soothe him, the more agitated he becomes.

 A college student walks into her parents' bedroom while they are sleeping and pours a glass of water into her mother's dresser drawer.

-What all these people have in common is that, in the morning, none of them remembers a thing.
+What these two situations have in common is that, in the morning, they do not remember a thing.

 These stories—all true—are examples of parasomnias, which are defined as unpleasant or undesirable behavioral or experiential phenomena during sleep.